Mastering Sheet Metal Forming

 What is the shaving process in metal?

-The shaving process in metalworking is a type of precision die-cutting operation that involves removing a minimum layer of metal from the edges of a workpiece/blank using a punch-and-die system.
+The shaving process in metalworking is a type of precision die-cutting operation.
+This process involves removing a minimum layer of metal from the edges of a workpiece/blank using a punch-and-die system.
 By removing the thin layer of material from the edge you are able to achieve tighter tolerance (desired dimension) and a better finish (removed burrs).

 What is blanking vs punching vs piercing?